CI/CD with a GitHub webhook trigger in production and a manually-supplied JSON-type input for local testing

 About this blueprint

-DevOps Git Task Runner API
+API DevOps Git

 This flow can be used as a template to implement a CI/CD pipeline that processes event payload from a GitHub webhook trigger.
 In this example, any time you open a new Pull Request, the flow will be triggered and the flow will use the payload information to implement custom actions.
 Here, we simply add a comment to the pull request using the Pull Request's comment URL from the event payload, but your use case might require retrieving information such as branch name, etc.